Back to All Events

 Jim Henson

-Jim Henson is widely known for his creative innovations in puppetry and beloved for his playful sensibility.
-But less is known about his bold experimentation before his popular Muppets and movies sparked the world’s curiosity and imagination.
+Jim Henson is widely known for his creative innovations in puppetry and playful sensibility, but less is known about his bold experimentation before the ubiquity of his Muppets and movies.
 This selection of rarely seen, early works includes his abstract animation Drums West (1961), the Oscar-nominated short film Time Piece (1965), excerpts of experimental television project The Cube (1969), and much more.
 Many of these 1960s works feature music and sound by electronic music pioneer Raymond Scott.
-Join us for this special screening illuminating the experimental roots of Jim Henson’s ideas and techniques.
+This special screening illuminating the experimental roots of Henson’s imaginative ideas and techniques is presented in association with the Jim Henson Legacy, and will be introduced by Aurora Curator Peter Lucas.

 Image: Jim Henson, 1960s.
 Courtesy of the Jim Henson Company.